Qovery/documentation/website/guides/getting-started/deploy-your-first-application.md

 <Alert type="success">

-That's it! your application is now deployed 💪
+That's it! your application is now deployed on your AWS account 💪

 </Alert>